Health-Informatics-UoN/lettuce/docs/_sources/usage.rst.txt

    $ git clone <url>
    $ cd Carrot-Assistant

+Then install the dependencies.

+We recommend using `poetry <https://python-poetry.org/>`_ then running the commands using the poetry shell

-Then install the dependencies, either using pip
+Alternatively, dependencies can be installed either using pip

 .. code-block:: console